 Americans live shorter lives than the residents of almost all other high-income countries.
 According to the World Health Organization, people from 30 countries live longer than us.

 Researchers at the Harvard T.H.
 Chan School of Public Health wanted to know why.
 So they went through the data from large, long-term health and wellness studies and figured out precisely what things were killing us.
 They looked at the records of over 123,000 people and followed them for up to 34 years.
-Over the course of the study they recorded 42,167 deaths.
+Throughout the study, they recorded 42,167 deaths.

 What they found was that our actions have huge consequences.
 Starting at age 50, they measured life expectancy for people who did nothing for their health.
 They used the phrase, “adopted zero low-risk lifestyle factors.”
 Men could expect to live 25.5 more years and women 29 years.

 However, when people DID take actions to live healthier, the increase was dramatic.
 Men were living an average of 37.6 years and women 43.1 years.
 That's an increase of 12 years for men and 14 years for women.
 The differences came for people who took five specific actions.
 Here they are, secrets to living a longer life, and just how much time these actions might give you.